rohitn212/Mutation-Testing/README.md

 -----------------------------------

 To set this project up, first download the folder.
-In this folder you will see the build.sbt and application files.
+In this folder you will see the build.gradle, build.sbt, and application files.
-To run the sbt build, go to the root folder of the application, the directory that contains the build.sbt file and run the following command:
+To run the gradle and sbt builds, go to the root folder of the application, the directory that contains the build.gradle and build.sbt files and run the following commands.

+# Gradle:

+to build, use the command: ```gradle build```

+to run, use the command: ```gradle run```

 # SBT: